alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

     loss.backward()
     optimizer.step()
 ```
 The impact on the Tensor Core utilization is displayed in the image below.
-Although it continues to indicate opportunity for further improvement, with just one line of code the utilization jumped from 0% to 26.3%.
+With just a few lines of code, the utilization jumped from 0% to 19%.
 ![2_AMP_Kernel_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/183527fb-ec76-4067-ba18-8487113cf68d)

-In addition to increasing Tensor Core utilization, using AMP lowers the GPU memory utilization freeing up more space to increase the batch size.
-Although the GPU utilization has slightly decreased, our primary throughput metric has further increased by nearly 50%, from 1670 samples per second to 2477.
-We are on a roll!
+In addition to increasing Tensor Core utilization, AMP has also lowered the GPU memory utilization freeing up more space to increase the batch size.
+The throughput metric in the training phase has also increased from 273 samples per second to 395.

-Caution: Lowering the precision of portions of your model could have a meaningful effect on its convergence.
-As in the case of increasing the batch size (see above) the impact of using mixed precision will vary per model.
-In some cases, AMP will work with little to no effort.
-Other times you might need to work a bit harder to tune the autoscaler.
-Still other times you might need to set the precision types of different portions of the model explicitly (i.e., manual mixed precision).

 ![2_AMP_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/5b53abad-6d16-441a-b382-7fc5efb4a9f0)